 On 19 December 1962, Charyk formally authorized Lifeboat, Hitch-Up, and roll-joint additions to GAMBIT.
 Lifeboat was to be a permanent part of the total system, Hitch-up was to be incorporated in the first four vehicles (but a determination on use would be made on a flight-by-flight basis), while the roll-joint was to be developed "as a bona fide operational substitute for the OCV roll system."
-"Black" costs, all for the roll-joint, came to provide the costs, covering Lifeboat, Hitch-Up, and remaining roll-joint expenses, totaled provide the total system.
+"Black" costs, all for the roll-joint, came to "white" costs, covering Lifeboat, Hitch-Up, and remaining roll-joint expenses, totaled